Unexpected Family Update Take 2 & How to Grieve with God

 I was not pretty, I was deeply broken.
 But I had to let my people in.
 Right away I sent texts to just 2 or 3 people including our Pastors… then as the days and weeks went on a few more.

-I was held by their prayer and speaking encouragement, love and truth over me when I quite literally felt like I was drowning and hopeless.
+I was held by their prayers, love and speaking encouragement, love and truth over me when I quite literally felt like I was drowning and hopeless.

 How do you grieve well as a Christian?